Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Dense Hebbian neural networks in the unsupervised setting

 \item how many archetypes the network can learn and what happens if we load the network with a larger amount of information?

-\item can we account for training flaws in this system and, if so, how robust is the pattern recognition of the network with respect to this kind of noise? \end{itemize}
+\item can we account for training flaws in this system and, if so, how robust is the resulting pattern recognition capability of the network with respect to this kind of noise? \end{itemize}

-As we will see, the answers to the first two points highlight a conflicting role of the interaction order $P$: on the one hand, by increasing $P$ the number of examples required for a sound training grows exponentially ($\propto 1/(P r^{2P})$), on the other hand, the number of storable archetypes also grows exponentially ($\propto N^{P-1}$) -- a capability that we call \emph{ultra-storage}. \\ Furthermore, to address the last question, we can introduce a supplementary, additive noise $\omega$ to be applied to the couplings $J_{i_1 i_2 ... i_P}$ that mimics possible flaws occurring during the training and we show that there is an interplay between this kind of noise and the load: if we can afford a downgrade in terms of load (i.e., $b < P-1$), then the network can work even in the presence of extensive noise (i.e., $\omega$ scaling with $N$) on the weights -- a capability that we call \emph{ultra-detection}.
-We anticipate that ultra-storage stems from the vast available resources: the $K$ archetypes are allocated in a tensor made of $N^{P}$ elements; ultra-detection stems from the redundancy generated when employing over-sized resources.
+As we will see, the answers to the first two points highlight a conflicting role of the interaction order $P$: on the one hand, by increasing $P$ the number of examples required for a sound training grows exponentially ($\propto 1/(P r^{2P})$), on the other hand, the number of storable archetypes also grows exponentially ($\propto N^{P-1}$).
+Furthermore, to address the last question, we can introduce a supplementary, additive noise $\omega$ to be applied to the couplings $J_{i_1 i_2 ... i_P}$ that mimics possible flaws occurring during the training and we show that there is an interplay between this kind of noise and the load: if we can afford a downgrade in terms of load (i.e., $b < P-1$), then the network can work even in the presence of extensive noise (i.e., $\omega$ scaling with $N$) on the weights.
+We anticipate that these features stem from, respectively, the vast available resources ( the $K$ archetypes are allocated in a tensor made of $N^{P}$ elements) and from the redundancy generated when employing over-sized resources.

 These concepts are in part visualized in Figs.~\ref{fig:giacchetto}-\ref{fig:mnist444}.
 Indeed, in Fig. \ref{fig:giacchetto} we show that, without a sufficient number $M$ of examples, the network is incapable of generalizing an archetype starting from noisy versions of it.
 Moreover, it can happen that dense networks are able, from a noisy initial configuration, to recall the reference pattern better than their non-dense counterparts, as evidenced in Fig.~\ref{fig:mnist444}, even if the number of examples given to the network and all the other parameters are equal.